EngineeringEducation/standards/javascript/core/use-prototypes-to-inherit-methods-and-properties-from-another-object-in-javascript.md

-# Use prototypes to create class-like objects in JavaScript
+# Use prototypes to create class-like inheritance in JavaScript

 slug: js.prototype-inherit